image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 • ¾ teaspoon salt

-• 3 cups whole wheat flour (Or use all purpose)
+• 3 cups whole wheat flour (or use all-purpose)

 Buttery (Whole Wheat) Bread Machine Rolls